LukasMut/gLocal/README.md

     </a>
 </div>

-# When are human-aligned representations useful for ML downstream tasks?
-## On the human-machine representation space trade-off
+# Improving neural network representations using human similarity judgments

 ## Environment setup and dependencies